ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

 `ComponentBase` is a closed book [as it should be].
 It was written in the early days of Blazor and hasn't changed since.

 `ReplicaComponentBase` is a functional *black box* replacement: not an exact copy.
-Some of the internal lifecycle code has been refactored a little to make the intent clearer.
+Some of the internal lifecycle code has been refactored a little to [hopefully] make the intent clearer.

-This is the stsrting point for our code.
+This is the starting point for our code base.

 ## BlazrBaseComponent

 `BlazrBaseComponent` contains all the basic boiler plate code used by the components.
+It's abstract and doesn't itself implement `IComponent`: it doesn't need to.

-It contains many of the same private variables from `ComponentBase`.
-It doesn't implement `IComponent`: it doesn't need to.
+It contains many of the same private variables as `ComponentBase`.

 1. The `Initialized` flag has changed.
 It's reversed and now `protected`, so inheriting classes can access it.
 2. It has a Guid identifier.
 This is useful to track instances in debugging.